 - Careful monitoring of the use of controlled drugs

-Common errors include:
+Surgical errors include:

 While addressing the safety of surgical care, WHO, in 2007, took up the challenge of reinforcing “Safe Surgery Saves Lives”.
 At the heart of this WHO, the initiative is the WHO Safe Surgery Checklist.
 Three phases of the surgical procedure are addressed in this checklist:

-- Before induction of anesthesia “Sign in”
+- Before induction of anesthesia: “Sign in”

-- Before incision of the skin “Time out”
+- Before incision of the skin: “Time out”

-- Before the patient leaves the operating room “Sign out”.
+- Before the patient leaves the operating room: “Sign out”

-In each phase, a check list co-ordinator checks various points to ensure complete surgical safety.
+In each phase, a checklist coordinator checks various points to ensure complete surgical safety.
 A few salient points are as follows: